CompuTec/computec-docs/docs/processforce/administrator-guide/installation/first-installation/extension.md

     <details>
         <summary>Click here to expand</summary>
         <div>
-            When you do not select a schema by opening SQL Console from the root tree schema selection, the query window is set to the default selected schema, e.g. SYSTEM schema.
-The first execution of a query creates a procedure in the SYSTEM schema and not in the proper company schema where ProcessForce is installed.
+            If a schema is not selected when opening the SQL Console from the root tree, the query window defaults to the SYSTEM schema.
+As a result, executing a query for the first time may create a procedure in the SYSTEM schema instead of the correct company schema where ProcessForce is installed.

-        To install the copied SQL procedure to the proper company schema, please open SQL Console and use the below command before the copied query to switch to the proper schema:
+        To ensure the SQL procedure is installed in the correct company schema, open the SQL Console and run the following command before executing the copied query:

         ```sql
         SET SCHEMA "<COMPANY-DATABASE-SCHEMA-NAME>";